OracleForResearch/AIMLSandbox/README.md

 * NON-GPU shapes
 * GPU shapes

-## NOTES:
-1. This image is distributed with OFR Public key for troubleshooting and support.
-Please do not delete this from ~/.ssh/authorized_keys file
+## Requsting OFR Technology assistance:
+1. Please add the OFR SSH public key to ~/.ssh/authorized_keys file in your running instance/boot volume before requesting assistance
+2. This is only required for OFR Technology team to login into your instance